MujyKun/IreneBot/README.md

 modules/Twitter2.py - Commands for Twitter

-modules/currency.db - Database that includes the economy.
+modules/currency.db - Database that includes the economy [Also has channel ids].

 modules/keys.py - All Keys/Tokens should be put here.